 The Right Medium

 I remember Googling topics for school assignments and projects when I was younger, and being faced with personal websites about science and history.
-Websites with great explanations.
-With no ads.
+Websites with great explanations, graphics, gifs.
+Passion projects – with no ads.
 Websites that answered questions about the topic that I couldn’t just put into Google: contextualizations, minor details, or the proper words to use.

 Honest Islands